The CORE Project

 In simple terms:

 • Traditional RAN – In the past, mobile networks were built using equipment from a single supplier.
-This made it challenging for operators to mix and match components or switch vendors easily.
+This made it challenging for operators to mix and match components or switch vendors easily – as traditional RAN solutions tend to work with one supplier across one location, this can cause a barrier for smaller emerging companies to break into the mobile network market.

 • Open RAN – With Open RAN, the network is built using standardised equipment, including interfaces and protocols.
 This allows operators to use hardware and software from different vendors that meet these standards.
-This makes it easier for multiple operators to use the same network.
+This makes it easier for multiple operators to use the same network – this is because enabling lots of different companies to work together makes the network a lot more flexible.
+It also encourages innovation and can lead to the adoption of new technologies more rapidly than traditional, closed networks.

 Project description

-Running until March 2025, the project will deliver a cutting-edge, multi-vendor 5G Open RAN neutral host platform catering for High Demand Density (HDD) locations.
+Running until March 2025, the Cambridgeshire Open RAN Ecosystem (CORE) project will deliver a cutting-edge, multi-vendor 5G Open RAN neutral host platform catering for High Demand Density (HDD) locations.
 The primary objective of this project is to cultivate technical expertise and insights to accelerate the deployment of 5G in similar regions across the UK.

-This network will serve as a dynamic testing ground to develop and trial enhanced interoperability of hardware and software in HDD environments with the ambition of demonstrating how the costs of implementation can be reduced and simplified.
+The network will serve as a dynamic testing ground to develop and trial enhanced interoperability of hardware and software in HDD environments with the ambition of demonstrating how the implementation costs can be reduced and simplified.
 The project seeks to stimulate innovation and encourage new players to enter the UK market by proving Open RAN in a real-world HDD test environment.
 The project team will work in partnership with mobile network operators to deliver these mutual ambitions.

-By supporting the development of novel software including xApps, rApps & RIS to test the optimisation capabilities of Open RAN, integrating devices including radio units into an Open RAN environment, and delivering community-oriented products such as an Augmented Reality experience that will both test the data handling capabilities of Open RAN and support the local tourism industry, the project will support the drive to diversify the 5G Open RAN Hardware & Software supply chain in the UK.
+By supporting the development of new software, including xApps, rApps and RIS, to test the optimisation capabilities of Open RAN, integrating devices including radio units into an Open RAN environment – and delivering community-oriented products such as an Augmented Reality experience that will both test the data handling capabilities of Open RAN and support the local tourism industry – the project will support the drive to diversify the 5G Open RAN Hardware and Software supply chain in the UK.

 The Connecting Cambridgeshire team is excited to lead this transformative project that will unlock new opportunities, propel innovation, and reinforce the UK’s position at the forefront of Open RAN technology exploration.